Information Security Group

 The ISG includes the Smart Card and IoT Security Centre (previously named Smart Card Centre, SCC) that was founded in October 2002 by Royal Holloway, Vodafone and Giesecke & Devrient, for training and research in the field of Smart cards, applications and related technologies: its research topics include RFID, Near Field Communication (NFC), mobile devices, IoT, and general embedded/implementation system security.
 In 2008, the SCC was commissioned to perform a counter expertise review of the OV-chipkaart by the Dutch Ministry of Transport, Public Works and Water Management.
 The SCC has received support from a number of industrial partners, such as Orange Labs (UK), the UK Cards Association, Transport for London and ITSO.
 The current director of the Smart Card and IoT Security Centre is Dr. Konstantinos Markantonakis.

 The ISG also includes a Systems Security Research Lab (S2Lab), which was created in 2014, to investigate how to protect systems from software related threats, such as malware and botnets.
 The research in the lab covers many different Computer Science-related topics, such as operating systems, computer architecture, program analysis, and machine learning.
-The current Lab Leader is Dr. Lorenzo Cavallaro.

-Current and former associated academics include Whitfield Diffie, Kenny Paterson, David Naccache, Michael Walker, Sean Murphy and Igor Muttik.
+Current and former associated academics include Whitfield Diffie, Kenny Paterson, David Naccache, Matt Robshaw, Michael Walker, Sean Murphy and Igor Muttik.

 Royal Holloway's Information Security Group has been mentioned in popular media, most notably in the New York Times bestseller The Da Vinci Code by Dan Brown.